How Long Should I Wait When Someone Reschedules a Date

 Someone who makes dating feel fun instead of confusing.

-How long should I wait for someone to reschedule a date
+How long should I wait for someone to reschedule a cancelled date?

-What if they say they are busy for the next week
+What does it mean if they say they are busy but do not offer a new day?